mdn/content/files/en-us/learn_web_development/core/structuring_content/general_embedding_technologies/index.md

 ---
-title: From object to iframe — other embedding technologies
+title: From object to iframe — general embedding technologies
-slug: Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies
+slug: Learn_web_development/Core/Structuring_content/General_embedding_technologies
 page-type: learn-module-chapter
 ---

-{{LearnSidebar}}{{PreviousMenuNext("Learn/HTML/Multimedia_and_embedding/Video_and_audio_content", "Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web", "Learn/HTML/Multimedia_and_embedding")}}
+{{LearnSidebar}}

-By now you should really be getting the hang of embedding things into your web pages, including images, video and audio.
-At this point we'd like to take somewhat of a sideways step, looking at some elements that allow you to embed a wide variety of content types into your webpages: the {{htmlelement("iframe")}}, {{htmlelement("embed")}} and {{htmlelement("object")}} elements. `<iframe>`s are for embedding other web pages, and the other two allow you to embed external resources such as PDF files.
+Developers commonly think of embedding media such as images, video and audio into web pages.
+In this article we take somewhat of a sideways step, looking at some elements that allow you to embed a wide variety of content types into your webpages: the {{htmlelement("iframe")}}, {{htmlelement("embed")}} and {{htmlelement("object")}} elements. `<iframe>`s are for embedding other web pages, and the other two allow you to embed external resources such as PDF files.

 <table>
   <tbody>